-The Group leased out certain portions of its investment property, land and buildings and warehouse to non-related parties under operating leases.
+The Group leases out certain portions of its investment property, and leasehold properties and warehouse classified as property, plant and equipment to non-related parties under operating leases.
 Rental income from these arrangements is disclosed in Note 22 to the financial statements.